Food

 Honey is not invincible, however.
 If moisture gets in, water activity rises and microorganisms can begin to grow.
 A wet spoon dipped into the jar or a loosely closed lid that lets in atmospheric moisture can trigger fermentation.

 Crystallization - when honey turns white and solid - is not spoilage.
 It is a natural process where glucose forms crystals, and gentle warming in a water bath restores it to liquid form.
 Crystallized honey is perfectly safe to eat.
+A common misconception is that crystallized honey is "fake," but in fact, honey that crystallizes readily tends to have a higher natural glucose content.
+Varieties high in fructose, such as acacia or clover honey, tend to crystallize less readily.

 Takeaway